 I want to quit school?
 What is going to happen?

-Students should always notify their EO Case Manager or MAESD Representative before withdrawing.
-Leaving school without notifying the MAESD could result in an overpayment of Second Career funding, which you may be required to pay back.
-Before making any changes to your registration status always speak to your EO Case Manager or MAESD representative for further guidance.
+Students should always notify their EO Case Manager or MTCU Representative before withdrawing.
+Leaving school without notifying the MTCU could result in an overpayment of Second Career funding, which you may be required to pay back.
+Before making any changes to your registration status always speak to your EO Case Manager or MTCU representative for further guidance.

 What happens if I fail a course or a semester?